identity-com/docs/showcase/README.md

 # Create a Cryptid configuration for the new DID, called `controlled.yml` for the account we are going to control.
 $ cryptid init -k controlled.json -p controlled.yml

-# View the configuration of the controlled DID
+# Check the configuration.
+With the `-c controlled.yml` you are instructing Cryptid to use the config of the new DID
+# instead of the config at `$HOME/.config/cryptid/config.yml`
 $ cryptid config -c controlled.yml

-# Fund new Cryptid address so that we can add the controller DID
+# Fund the new DID's Cryptid account so that we can add the controller DID to it
 $ cryptid transfer <NEW_DID> 100000000

 # Fund the #default signer